kerimoyle/libcellml-tutorials/index.rst

 - :ref:`Tutorials<tutorials_index>` A collection of tutorials demonstrating in context how libCellML can be used to create, manipulate, and solve models CellML models.
 - :ref:`How-to guide<howto>` A list of useful code examples showing specific actions.
 - :ref:`Common scenarios<common_users>` A collection of code snippets arranged according to the requirements of different user groups.

+For general discussions and information about the CellML model structure itself, the following resources might be helpful.

+- :ref:`Notes on CellML structure<asides>` A small collection of pages including background information on how certain CellML elements have been designed to function.

+- :cellml2:`CellML 2.0 Normative Specification` The official specification of the CellML language.
+  Note that this also contains informative sections, CellML code examples, and thoughts about the structure of CellML models.